github/docs/content/rest/reference/repos.md

 {% endtip %}

+To help streamline your workflow, you can use the API to add autolinks to external resources like JIRA issues and Zendesk tickets.
+For more information, see "[Configuring autolinks to reference external resources](/github/administering-a-repository/configuring-autolinks-to-reference-external-resources)."

 {% for operation in currentRestOperations %}
   {% if operation.subcategory == 'autolinks' %}{% include rest_operation %}{% endif %}
 {% endfor %}